The Quantum Formalism Revisited: On the Realistic Interpretability of Quantum Mechanics

-For the proof of this ``theorem on the generating operator" (of rings of operators) see p.
+The proof of this ``theorem on the generator" (of rings of bounded self-adjoint operators) basically follows from the spectral theorem, see p.
 312 in \cite{AG1981}.
 It goes back to Ref.
-93 in that book and is mentioned already in Sec.
-10 of Ch.
-II of \cite{vN2018}.
+93 in that book and is mentioned already in Sec.10 of Ch.II of \cite{vN2018}.
+For $\dim\H <\infty$ the proof is simple and can be found in § 84 of \cite{Hal1987}.

 \paragraph{Example:} Derivation of \ref{folg_d} from \ref{folg_a} to \ref{folg_c}:

 For $A=E=E^2$\;is\;$\Theta(E)=\Theta(E^2)\overset{\ref{folg_b}}{=} \Theta(E)\Theta(E) = \big(\Theta(E)\big)^2$, hence $\Theta(E)(\omega) \in \{0,1\}$ for all $\omega\in\Omega$.
 The claim for a general $A$ then follows from its spectral resolution combined with \ref{folg_a} and \ref{folg_c}.